 Georgia Rent Increase Laws

-Complete guide to Georgia rent increase rules, notice requirements, and landlord compliance for rental properties in the Peach State.
+Complete guide to Georgia rent increase laws — notice requirements, landlord rights, and compliance for rental properties in the Georgia.

 Georgia does not have statewide rent control.
 Landlords in the Peach State can generally raise rent to any amount they choose, as long as proper notice is given and the increase is not discriminatory or retaliatory.
 Georgia prohibits local governments from enacting rent control under state preemption law.
 Georgia requires 60 days notice for rent increases.